rhlt/tnbc/README.md

 ## Workflow

 Below is a list of steps of the workflow that we have implemented.
 All steps (except Documentation) have a specific folder that contains one or more Jupyter notebooks where this step happens.
 Every notebook will import some existing data from the *Data* folder, work on it, and then export the result to a new file in the *Data* folder.
 These results are not committed to the repository.
-For every step, different variants may exist, for example for developing different models or different features.
+For every step, different variants may exist, for example for developing different models or selecting different features.

 1. **Data acquisition**: Case data from the TCGA-BRCA project should go in the **Data** folder.
 See the README in that folder for instructions on how to aquire the data;
 2. **Data preprocessing**: Cleaning, filtering, and classification (label generation) of the data is done in the **Preprocessing** folder.
 This also links the clinical data to the correct RNA Seq files.